Skilled Immigration

 Steps to Apply for a Japan Work Visa

-Step 1: Sign up for Job Search Services: Register with Y-Axis to receive expert guidance and personalized job search assistance for opportunities in Japan.
+Step 1: Sign up for Resume Marketing Services: Register with Y-Axis to receive expert guidance and personalized job search assistance for opportunities in Japan.

 Step 2: Receive a Job Offer: Y-Axis connects you with verified Japan-based employers offering visa sponsorship and suitable roles.